-Now look at verse 4.
-“Therefore," and this verse just regrips the thought of verse 3, "Therefore we are buried with Him by baptism, by the spiritual baptism--not the water--into death that as Christ was raised up from the dead by the glorious power of the Father, even so we also should walk in newness of life.”
+First of all, we were baptized or immersed into His death.
+What are we saying here?
+What we’re saying, the first thing that happens when you’re saved is you attend your own funeral.
+That’s where it all begins.
+You die to sin.
+Now, look at verse 4.
+“Therefore - ” and this verse just regrips the thought of verse 3, “ - therefore we are buried with Him by baptism – ” by the spiritual baptism; not the water “ - into death that as Christ was raised up from the dead by the glorious power of the Father, even so we also should walk in newness of life.”
 Now, we are buried in His death and we rise in His resurrection.
 It’s an incredible statement.
-We are buried, verse 4, with Him by baptism into death.
-Then you have a hinapurpose clause in the Greek which means "in order that we might be raised to walk in new life.
+“We are buried – ” verse 4 “ - with Him by baptism into death.”
+Then you have a hina purpose clause in the Greek which means in order that we might be raised to walk in new life.

 Now what is that saying?
-When you were saved...now listen to this, and you can’t explain it ultimately, only in the simple sense...when you were saved, when you came to Jesus Christ and put your faith in Him, by some divine miracle you were placed into Jesus Christ and you were taken back 2,000 years and you died and you were buried and you were buried so that the old life could die and that you could rise to walk in what?
+When you were saved – now listen to this, and you can’t explain it ultimately, only in the simple sense.
+When you were saved, when you came to Jesus Christ and put your faith in Him, by some divine miracle you were placed into Jesus Christ.
+And you were taken back 2,000 years, and you died, and you were buried, and you were buried so that the old life could die and that you could rise to walk in what?
 Newness of life.
 A death took place and what comes out of that grave is something very different than what went into that grave.
 “If any man be in Christ he is a new creation.”

-“As Christ," look at it in verse 4, "was raised up from the dead by the glory,” and the glory there refers to the sum of all God’s perfections, His majesty, His power, His excellence.
+“As Christ – ” look at it in verse 4 “ - was raised up from the dead by the glory,” and the glory there refers to the sum of all God’s perfections, His majesty, His power, His excellence.
 “As that was displayed in the resurrection of Jesus Christ, even so you’re raised out of that grave to walk in newness of life.”
-Notice it says there “even we also should walk in newness of life," it isn’t the “should” of obligation, it is the “should” of divine accomplishment.
+Notice it says there “even we also should walk in newness of life.”
+It isn’t the “should” of obligation, it is the “should” of divine accomplishment.
 You can put there “in order that we will walk in newness of life.”
 We do walk in new life.

 You know, I’m a Christian.
 I’m different than I used to be.
 That’s right.
 And somebody simply said it this way, “I’m not what I ought to be, but I’m sure not what I was,” right?
 And that’s the whole point.
 I’m different.
-So when somebody comes along and says - Well, I’m just going along my same old life but I just brought Jesus in.
-Uh-uh...you don’t add Jesus like some divine salt to your human activity.
-This is a tremendous truth that when you come to Christ you are immersed in His death and you rise to walk in new life.
+So when somebody comes along and says, “Well, I’m just going along my same old life but I just brought Jesus in.”
+Uh-uh.
+You don’t add Jesus like some divine salt to your human activity.
+This is a tremendous truth that when you come to Christ, you are immersed in His death and you rise to walk in new life.
 You are totally different.
 We die in Christ in order to live in Christ.
 We share His death in order to partake of His life.
 We are justified to be sanctified.
 They are inseparable realities.

 So, as Christ died and rose, so His people die to sin and rise to God.
 As Christ’s resurrection life was the certain consequence of His death, so the believer’s holy life is the certain consequence of His resurrection and death to sin.
 And now we walk in newness of life.

 What is that?
 What is newness of life?
-Kainos, not neos, not new in terms of chronology, new in terms of quality, a new kind of life, a new quality of life, not like the old life.
-Righteousness now becomes our pattern and whereas in the past it was all unmitigated sin, now there is the pattern of righteousness.
+Kainos, not neos, not new in terms of chronology.
+New in terms of quality, a new kind of life, a new quality of life, not like the old life.
+Righteousness now becomes our pattern and, whereas in the past, it was all unmitigated sin, now there is the pattern of righteousness.
 Oh?
 Albeit, sin crops up here and there, doesn’t it?
 We’ll find out why, by the way, when we get to chapter 7, so hang on.

 But we have a new life, a holy life, something has happened.
 The Bible speaks of this in such beautiful terms.
 Ezekiel 36 calls it a new heart.
 Ezekiel 18 calls it a new spirit.
-Second Corinthians 5 calls it a new creation; Galatians 6:15, a new creature; Ephesians 4:24, a new man; Revelation 2:17, a new name.
+Second Corinthians 5 calls it a new creation.
+Galatians 6:15, a new creature.
+Ephesians 4:24, a new man.
+Revelation 2:17, a new name.
 Psalm 40 says we have a new song.
 Everything is new.

 And notice what it says, “We walk in newness of life.”
 Listen now, it isn’t just a new creation, it is a new creation that lives differently.
 What does the word “walk” mean in the New Testament?
 It is the word for what?
 Daily spiritual conduct.
-When you become a Christian, you begin to walk in a different kind of life.
-And what kind of life did Jesus have?
+When you become a Christian, you begin to walk in a different kind of life, and what kind of life did Jesus have?
 Holy life.
 If the old life was the quality of evil, the new life is the quality of righteousness.

 Now, Paul affirms this great truth in verse 5 by using another analogy to sum up his thought.
-“For if we have been," I love this, "sumphutos, if we have been grown together in the likeness of His death, we shall also be in the likeness of His resurrection.”
+“For if we have been - ” I love this, “ – sumphutos if we have been grown together in the likeness of His death, we shall also be in the likeness of His resurrection.”
 I just can’t tell you what that term does to me.
-The word means “to grow together," if we’ve been grown together with Jesus Christ.
+The word means “to grow together.”
+If we’ve been grown together with Jesus Christ.
 Later on in chapter 9 of Romans he talks about branches being grafted in.
-If we’ve been growing together, John talks about the vine and the branches, if we’ve been growing together with Christ, if it is His life in us, if it is Him in us, if it is His power in us bearing fruit, if it is Him with us, we have been moving together, growing together, if we grew together in His death, we grow together with Him in His resurrection.
+If we’ve been growing together; John talks about the vine and the branches.
+If we’ve been growing together with Christ, if it is His life in us, if it is Him in us, if it is His power in us bearing fruit, if it is Him with us, we have been moving together, growing together.
+If we grew together in His death, we grow together with Him in His resurrection.

 In other words, he says you can’t have justification without sanctification.
-It’s just exactly what Ephesians 2 says when it says you're saved by grace through faith, right?
-Not of what?
-Works lest any man should boast, but you are God’s workmanship, created a new in Christ Jesus and it is ordained that you should walk in good works, right?
-As a result.
-You don’t get saved by good works, you get saved to produce them.
+It’s just exactly what Ephesians 2 says when it says, “You’re saved by grace through faith,” right?
+“Not of – ” what? “ - works, lest any man should boast,” but you are God’s workmanship, created anew in Christ Jesus, and it is ordained that you should walk in good works” right, as a result?
+You don’t get saved by good works; you get saved to produce them.
 It’s a marvelous concept.

 Charles Wesley’s words in the great hymn “And Can It Be” is a fitting conclusion.
 “Long my imprisoned spirit lay, fast bound in sin in nature’s night; thine eye defused a quickening ray, I woke the dungeon flamed with light, my chains fell off, my heart was free.”
-Now comes the punch line: "I rose, went forth...what?
-And followed Thee.”
+Now comes the punch line, “I rose, went forth – ” what? “ - and followed Thee.”
 See, that’s the key.
 See, Wesley knew that justification led to sanctification.

 In his new book, The Dynamics of Spiritual Life, Richard Lovelace suggests that in contemporary Christianity there is a sanctification gap, he calls it.
 Well, he may have a sanctification gap, but God hasn’t got any.
 If you came to Christ, you’ve been saved unto holiness.
 You’re not the same.
 You’re different.
 And if you’re not different, you better examine yourself to see whether you’re in the faith.
 Well, more next week.
 That’s just the start.
 Let’s pray.

 Father, we feel like little children wandering around in the vast library of great truth, trying to find a primer that can reduce it for our simple minds.
 Help us, help us to see and hear what You’re saying to us.
-And at least for tonight, to get the foundation that to be saved is to be different, to be dead in terms of having died to sin to be alive to God and walking in a new kind of life.
+And at least for tonight, to get the foundation that to be saved is to be different, to be dead in terms of having died to sin, to be alive to God and walking in a new kind of life.
 Thank You for that clear word.
 And we pray that You’ll unfold the truth as we study it diligently, that we might be to the praise and glory of our Savior.
 We pray in His name.
 Amen.